Kangaroo: Collisions with vehicles

 Vehicles that frequent isolated roads, where roadside assistance may be scarce, are often fitted with "roo bars" to minimise damage caused by collision.
-Bonnet-mounted devices, designed to scare wildlife off the road with ultrasound and other methods, have been devised and marketed.
+Bonnet-mounted devices, designed to scare wildlife off the road with ultrasound and other methods, have been devised and marketed, but are ineffective.

 If a female is the victim of a collision, animal welfare groups ask that her pouch be checked for any surviving joey, in which case it may be removed to a wildlife sanctuary or veterinary surgeon for rehabilitation.
 Likewise, when an adult kangaroo is injured in a collision, a vet, the RSPCA Australia or the National Parks and Wildlife Service can be consulted for instructions on proper care.
 In New South Wales, rehabilitation of kangaroos is carried out by volunteers from WIRES.
 Council road signs often list phone numbers for callers to report injured animals.

 Emblems and popular culture

 The kangaroo is a recognisable symbol of Australia.
 The kangaroo and emu feature on the Australian coat of arms.
 Kangaroos have also been featured on coins, most notably the five kangaroos on the Australian one dollar coin.
 The Australian Made logo consists of a golden kangaroo in a green triangle to show that a product is grown or made in Australia.

 Registered trademarks of early Australian companies using the kangaroo included Yung, Schollenberger & Co.
 Walla Walla Brand leather and skins (1890); Arnold V. Henn (1892) whose emblem showed a family of kangaroos playing with a skipping rope; Robert Lascelles & Co. linked the speed of the animal with its velocipedes (1896); while some overseas manufacturers, like that of "The Kangaroo" safety matches (made in Japan) of the early 1900s, also adopted the symbol.
 Even today, Australia's national airline, Qantas, uses a bounding kangaroo for its logo.

 The kangaroo appears in Rudyard Kipling's Just So Stories, "The Sing-Song of Old Man Kangaroo", while the kangaroo is chased by a dingo, he gives Nqong the Big God's advice, that his legs and tail grew longest before five o'clock.

 The kangaroo and wallaby feature predominantly in Australian sports teams names and mascots.
 Examples include the Australian national rugby league team (the Kangaroos) and the Australian national rugby union team (the Wallabies).
 In a nation-wide competition held in 1978 for the XII Commonwealth Games by the Games Australia Foundation Limited in 1982, Hugh Edwards' design was chosen; a simplified form of six thick stripes arranged in pairs extending from along the edges of a triangular centre represent both the kangaroo in full flight, and a stylised "A" for Australia.

 Kangaroos are well represented in films, television, books, toys and souvenirs around the world.
 Skippy the Bush Kangaroo was a popular 1960s Australian children's television series about a fictional pet kangaroo.
 Kangaroos are featured in the Rolf Harris song "Tie Me Kangaroo Down, Sport" and several Christmas carols.